Skip to main content

 Phase 2: Verification (Steps 6-20)

 Step 6.
-Server validates the incoming data and forwards the PAYMENT-SIGNATURE value to the facilitator to verify the Client request.
+Server validates the incoming data and forwards the payment data to the facilitator to verify the Client request.

 • Facilitator rejects the request and returns an error to the server